projectcalico/calico/getting-started/windows-calico/quickstart.md

   <label:Kubernetes BGP>
   <%

-1. Enable BGP service on Windows node (instead of VXLan).
+1. Enable BGP service on Windows node (instead of VXLAN).
    Install the RemoteAccess service using the following Powershell commands:

    ```powershell